jeremyboggs/jeremyboggs.net/carrier-bag-theory-for-dh.md

 > Conflict, competition, stress, struggle, etc., within the narrative conceived as carrier bag/belly/box/house/medicine bundle, may be seen as necessary elements of a whole which itself cannot be characterized either as conflict or as harmony, since its purpose is neither resolution nor stasis but continuing process.

 Le Guin is after something much bigger than writing stories that focus on embodying a carrier bag theory.
-It's not just a rejection of narrative driven by conflict, punctuation by weapons and violence; Le Guin doen't expect those things to disappear entirely, but rather wants them to be elements contained in the story.
+It's not just a rejection of narrative driven by conflict, punctuated by weapons and violence; Le Guin doen't expect those things to disappear entirely, but rather wants them to be elements contained in the story.
 Stories needn't be reduced to conflict and resolution; they should be about continuing process.

 Le Guin reminds us that "it is the story that matters."
 Whether we realize it or not, much Digital Humanities work involves making and sharing these containers of things that are, and can be used, to tell stories.
-What I'd like to spend more time thinking about, and talking with you now, is how we make and use those carrier bags, those seed bags, and how we might
+What I'd like to spend more time thinking about, and talking with you now, is how we make and use those carrier bags in our own work.

 ## Telling Stories